The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Introduction

+The strategy of the proof of Theorem \ref{third-main-thm-intro} is very different from the proofs of Theorem \ref{first-main-thm-intro} and Theorem \ref{second-main-thm-intro}, and we sum it up as follows.

-\begin{enumerate} \item [\textbf{step} $1_{3}$:] First of all, we construct a model of $\underline{E}\Gamma$ for the isometric semi-direct product $\Gamma=N\rtimes G$ by the product $P_{k}(N)\times P_{k}(G)$ of Rips complexes (see Corollary \ref{Cor-red-conj}). \item [\textbf{step} $2_{3}$:] Next, we introduce a notion of \textit{two-parametric equivariant localization algebras with coefficients} (see Definition \ref{Def-two-localg}) and we employ it to establish an isomorphism for the left-hand sides of the Baum--Connes assembly maps with coefficients of $N\rtimes G$ and $G$ (see Proposition \ref{Prop-loc-twoloc} and Proposition \ref{Prop-oneloc-twoloc}).
-Based on this, we can reduce the Baum--Connes assembly map with coefficients for $N\rtimes G$ to a composition of the Baum--Connes assembly map with coefficients for $G$ and a $G$-equivariant Baum--Connes assembly map with coefficients for $N$ (see Proposition \ref{Prop-reduction-Conj}). \item [\textbf{step} $3_{3}$:] In the end, we introduce a notion of \textit{uniformly controlled equivariant localization algebra along $P_{k}(N)$ with coefficients} (see Definition \ref{Def-uniloc-along}) and we prove that its $K$-theory is isomorphic to the left-hand side of the $G$-equivariant Baum--Connes assembly map with coefficients for $N$ (see Lemma \ref{Lem-trans-loc}).
+\begin{enumerate} \item [\textbf{step} $1_{c}$:] First of all, we construct a model of $\underline{E}\Gamma$ for the isometric semi-direct product $\Gamma=N\rtimes G$ by the product $P_{k}(N)\times P_{k}(G)$ of Rips complexes (see Corollary \ref{Cor-red-conj}). \item [\textbf{step} $2_{c}$:] Next, we introduce a notion of \textit{two-parametric equivariant localization algebras with coefficients} (see Definition \ref{Def-two-localg}) and we employ it to establish an isomorphism for the left-hand sides of the Baum--Connes assembly maps with coefficients of $N\rtimes G$ and $G$ (see Proposition \ref{Prop-loc-twoloc} and Proposition \ref{Prop-oneloc-twoloc}).
+Based on this, we can reduce the Baum--Connes assembly map with coefficients for $N\rtimes G$ to a composition of the Baum--Connes assembly map with coefficients for $G$ and a $G$-equivariant Baum--Connes assembly map with coefficients for $N$ (see Proposition \ref{Prop-reduction-Conj}).

+\item [\textbf{step} $3_{c}$:] In the end, we introduce a notion of \textit{uniformly controlled equivariant localization algebra along $P_{k}(N)$ with coefficients} (see Definition \ref{Def-uniloc-along}) and we prove that its $K$-theory is isomorphic to the left-hand side of the $G$-equivariant Baum--Connes assembly map with coefficients for $N$ (see Lemma \ref{Lem-trans-loc}).
 Besides, we verify that two equivariant localization algebras along $P_{k}(N)$ with coefficients are isomorphic on the $K$-theory by using the quantitative $K$-theory and Mayer--Vietoris six-term exact sequence (see Proposition \ref{Prop-localong-uniforalong}).
 Base on these facts, we complete the proof of Theorem \ref{third-main-thm-intro}. \end{enumerate}